Family appeal for care of vulnerable detainees

 “We view that such evidence was deeply influential and damaging but crucially ill-informed and misguided.

 “We further view that if such beliefs continue to prevail and are allowed to influence thinking, more deaths will ensue.

 “In 2009, Kevin Huish, Police Federation of England and Wales lead on custody matters, wrote a paper called ‘Hidden Dangers’ on the matter of excited delirium.

 “He wrote that ‘the reality is that excited delirium is a serious condition that requires immediate medical intervention in order to save the subject’s life’ further adding that ‘we may probably have had some deaths where excited delirium could be suspected and be a major contributing factor but there are real difficulties in knowing for sure.
 This is mainly due to a lack of knowledge, understanding and even existence of excited delirium within the British medical profession’.

 “Kevin Huish further produced a conference report having attended a sudden death and excited delirium in custody death conference and wrote that ‘there is clear lack of knowledge, experience, acceptance and understanding of excited delirium in policing and medical circles within the UK’.

 “Sadly, it seems from the evidence heard during the inquest, there has been no major advance on this matter.
 “He also cited the acceptance of excited delirium by the American College of Emergency Physicians (ACEP) as ‘a major step forward’.

-“The ACEP have written that an estimated eight to 14 per cent of patients who experience excited delirium have died therefore indicating a survival rate of between 86 y 92 per cent.
+“The ACEP have written that an estimated eight to 14 per cent of patients who experience excited delirium have died therefore indicating a survival rate of between 86 and 92 per cent.